lvgl-micropython/lvgl_micropython/README.md

 ### *New changes*
 ___________________________

+ALL MCU's
+I have started to nail down a commoin API for the indev drivers, specifically the pointer/touch drivers.
+In order to do this I had to change the handling of the type of bus being used.
+Just like the displays the touch/pointer driver IC's can sometimes accept an SPI bus or an I2C bus as the way to communicate.
+Instead of having to duplicate code for these driver IC's I decided to make the software driver completely unaware of the bus that is being used.
+To do this i made the I2C driver work in the same manner as the SPI driver.

+Here is a code example of how to use the I2C bus with a touch driver.

+    from i2c import I2C
+    import ft5x06

+    i2c_bus = I2C.Bus(host=1, sda=10, sdl=11)
+    touch_i2c = I2C.Device(i2c_bus, ft5x06.I2C_ADDR, ft5x06.BITS)
+    touch = ft5x06.FT5x06(touch_i2c)

+If a touch driver doesn't have the variable `I2C_ADDR` or `BITS` then that driver doesn't support the I2C bus.

 ESP32-ALL
 * `--optimize-size`: If you are having an issue with getting the firmware to fit into your esp32 or if space is more of a concern than speed you can set this command line option.
 This will tell the compiler that the